-Call for nominations is open until September 30, 2021
+Call for nominations is now closed

 The Heintzman Leadership Award is presented annually by the Institute for Citizen-Centred Service (ICCS) to an individual who has demonstrated outstanding leadership within the Canadian public sector in promoting citizen-centred service.